ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 entity MUST be relating to different elements.
-For example, if a given application public key appears in two different entities, these MUST be interpreted as two distinct and independent entities that happen to have the same public key, and MUST NOT be interpreted as adding attidional attributes to the already-described entity.
+For example, if a given application public key appears in two different entities, these MUST be interpreted as two distinct and independent entities that happen to have the same public key, and MUST NOT be interpreted as adding additional attributes to the already-described entity.
 This restriction is to ease the implementation of Verifiers for the provided Evidence.

 The number of entities reported in a claim description, and their respective type, is left to the implementer.
 For a simple device where there is only one key, the list of reported entities could be fixed.
-For larger and more complex devices, the list of reported entities should be tailored to the demands of the requesting party.
+For larger and more complex devices, the list of reported entities should be tailored to the demands of the Presenter.

 In particular, note that the nonce attribute contained with the Transaction entity is optional, and therefore it is possible that an extremely simple device that holds one static key